 Effect on basis.
 The adjusted basis of the partner's interest in the partnership is increased by any net precontribution gain recognized by the partner.
 Other than for purposes of determining the gain, the increase is treated as occurring immediately before the distribution.
-See Basis of Partner's Interest, later.
+See Basis of Partner's Interest. later.

-The partnership must adjust its basis in any property the partner contributed within 7 years (5 years for property contributed before June 9, 1997) of the distribution to reflect any gain that partner recognizes under this rule.
+The partnership must adjust its basis in any property the partner contributed within 7 years of the distribution to reflect any gain that partner recognizes under this rule.